-The cave (for there is only one) in is located behind an iron door set into the hillside close to the Great Basin National Park
+(for there is only one) is located behind an iron door set into the hillside close to the

-visitor center, and most people come to the park only to see the underground features.
-These spaeleotherms are not comparable to those that fill the vast chambers of Carlsbad Caverns
+visitor center, and many people come to the park only to see the underground formations.
+These spaeleotherms are not comparable to those that fill the vast chambers of

 in New Mexico, but are still most attractive, on a smaller scale.
-There is a wide variety of delicate limestone formations including unusual large shell-like structures known as shields.
+The cave contains a wide variety of delicate limestone formations including unusual large shell-like structures known as shields.

 The Lehman Caves cavern may only be appreciated as part of a ranger-guided tour.
 This costs (2021) $12 per adult for the 60 minute Lodge Room Tour